To use Mobile Banking, you’ll need:

 Electronic payments post to your account on the payment date to the merchant.
 Check payments will post to your account once the merchant receives and deposits the check.

-No, you can only make bill payments from your checking or savings account.
+No, you can only make bill payments from your checking account.

-To use funds from a line of credit, you must transfer the money into a checking or savings account before setting up your bill payment.
+To use funds from a line of credit, you must transfer the money into a checking account before setting up your bill payment.

 If you have insufficient funds in your checking account, but have available credit in an associated line of credit or money market account, the easiest way to access those funds is to transfer from your line of credit or money market account by using the transfer option in Online Banking.